okayash/Project01_Fong/README.md

 # Input Requirements
 ## Expected input format (e.g., SQL query text file, command-line input).
 Inputs must be an SQL query text file containing only alphanumeric characters with schema definitions containing attributes, followed by SQL queries.
+1. Schema definitions are in the form:
+TableName(attr1, attr2, ...,
+PRIMARY KEY(...),
+UNIQUE(...));

+2. -- SQL Query -- will be written above the SQL queries

 ## Any assumptions about schema names, attributes, or query structure.
 ### Assumptions: